Protein Kinase C delta (PKCδ) Inhibitors

 - Provides Cost-Effective Additional Shot-on-Goal and additional partnership opportunities.

-- Structural aspects of first generation inhibitor rottlerin and staurosporine(pan-PKC activator) were combined to create second generation inhibitor KAM1
+- Structural aspects of first generation inhibitor rottlerin and staurosporine(pan-PKC inhibitor) were combined to create second generation inhibitor KAM1

 - Third generation inhibitors such as BJE6-106 have improved potency and selectivity.